Harley-Davidson enters race to buy Italian rival Ducati - sources

 Price expectations have already proved challenging for some industry players who recently decided against bidding.

-Indian motorcycle firm Hero MotoCorp (HROM.NS) and its rival TVS Motor Company (TVSM.NS) initially expressed interest in Ducati but were put off by its price tag and decided to walk away, the sources said.
+Indian motorcycle firm Hero MotoCorp and its rival TVS Motor Company initially expressed interest in Ducati but were put off by its price tag and decided to walk away, the sources said.

-German car marker BMW (BMWG.DE) and Japanese motorcycle makers Honda (7267.T) and Suzuki (7269.T) have also decided against bidding for Ducati, sources close to the companies told Reuters.
+German car marker BMW and Japanese motorcycle makers Honda and Suzuki have also decided against bidding for Ducati, sources close to the companies told Reuters.

-A BMW spokesman confirmed the German firm was not interested in Ducati, while Hero and TVS were not immediately available for comment.
+A BMW spokesman confirmed the German firm is not interested in Ducati while Hero and TVS were not immediately available for comment.

-Another source close to Volkswagen said the sale of Ducati might not be finalised before the annual EICMA motorcycle show in Milan in mid-November as Volkswagen wanted to find the right buyer and the sales process might take time.

-Additional reporting by Arno Schuetze in Frankfurt, Andreas Cremer in Berlin, Naomi Tajitsu in Tokyo, Aditi Shah in New Delhi and Kane Wu in Hong Kong; Editing by Adrian Croft and Edmund Blair
+Another source close to VW said the sale of Ducati may not be finalised before the annual EICMA motorcycle show in Milan in mid-November as VW wants to find the right buyer and the sales process may take time. ($1 = 0.8978 euros) (Additional reporting by Arno Schuetze in Frankfurt, Andreas Cremer in Berlin, Naomi Tajitsu in Tokyo, Aditi Shah in New Delhi and Kane Wu in Hong Kong; Editing by Adrian Croft)